Smurf1242/Snake-Together/README.md

 # Snake: Together

-Desktop Snake project allowing multiplayer with friends
+Desktop Snake project allowing multiplayer with friends, originally made for playing with my partner. (references at the beginning to be removed in next public update)

 ## INSTRUCTIONS
 Download latest release.
 HERE: https://github.com/Smurf1242/Snake-Together/releases